material-foundation/flutter-packages/packages/adaptive_breakpoints/README.md

             ),
             AdaptiveContainer(
               windowLimit: AdaptiveWindowType.xl,
-              child: Text('This is a extra large window'), ),
+              child: Text('This is an extra large window'), ),
           ],
         ),